jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 ### Counting hats

 We're going to use DynamoDB to store hat counts, so let's create the client/table objects.
 By creating these outside of the handler functions, they [persist for the lifetime of the Lambda container](https://aws.amazon.com/blogs/compute/container-reuse-in-lambda/), saving the overhead of recreating them every time the handler is called.
 The name of the table we use will come from an environment variable, so that it can be changed in the Lambda function configuration.
+This code goes at the end of the file:

 {% highlight python %}
 dynamodb = boto3.resource('dynamodb')
 table = dynamodb.Table(os.environ['BMOTION_TABLE'])
 {% endhighlight %}

+And at the top, add `import os`.

 Let's write the functions to get and increment the number of hats for a user.